CliffracerMerchant/SoundAura/readme.md

   call option is enabled in the app settings.
 - It uses a notification to show its controls instead of showing them in the media session section of the status bar.
-If enough users desire a more conventionally behaving app that obeys audio focus rules and shows its controls in the media session section of the status bar, the option to toggle behavior between these two modes might be added in the future.
+The option to toggle behavior between this current behavior and an audio focus respecting one is planned in the next release.

 SoundAura is built using:
 - Kotlin
 - MVVM paradigm (though without a repository layer due to there being only one data source)
 - Room persistence library and Jetpack DataStore for the data
-- Jetpack Compose for the ui
+- Jetpack Compose for the UI
 - Hilt for dependency injection
 - Junit and Robolectric for testing